the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/Transaction-Stuffs.md

 A server is free to log each request separately, retain a revision control history, or implement other non-idempotent side effects for each idempotent request.

-Idempotent methods are distinguished because the request can be repeated automatically if a communication failure occurs before the client is able to rad the server's response.
-This is fine as reapeating the request will have the same intended effect.
+Idempotent methods are distinguished because the request can be repeated automatically if a communication failure occurs before the client is able to read the server's response.
+This is fine as ***reapeating the request will have the same intended effect***.

-A client should not automatically retry a request with non-idempotent method unless it has some means to know that the request semantics are actually idempotent, regardless of the method, or some means to detect that the original request was never applied.
+*A client should not automatically retry a request with non-idempotent method* unless it has some means to know that the request semantics are actually idempotent, regardless of the method, or some means to detect that the original request was never applied.
   - For example, a user agent can repeat a POST request automatically if it knows (through design or configuration) that the request is safe for that resource.
   - Some clients take a riskier approach and attempt to guess when an automatic retry is possible.
 For example, if the connection was closed before any part of a response is received.